akuklev/HOCC/finitism.md

 $$y ∈ V(x) ⇔ (∃z ∈ x)(y ⊆ V(z))$$

-By Gödel's second incompletness theorem, if a theory $T$ is capable of modelling natural numbers so that at least one strictly monotonly growing function on them can be proven injective, than $T$ can not prove its own consistency.
-The theory $H_{<ω}$ is carefully formulated to be non-Gödelian: it does not provide a way to show existence of infinitely growing functions unconditionally.
-For example, one cannot show “for any two integers $a$ and $b$, there exists their product $a · b$”.
+By Gödel's second incompletness theorem, if a theory $T$ is capable of modelling natural numbers so that at least one strictly monotonously growing function on them can be proven injective, than $T$ cannot prove its own consistency.
+The theory $H_{<ω}$ is carefully formulated to be non-Gödelian: it does not provide a way to show the existence of infinitely growing functions unconditionally.
+For example, one cannot show that “for any two integers $a$ and $b$, there exists their product $a · b$”.
-Yet, one can still prove all such statements conditionnaly on existence of what can be interpreted computationally as “availability of enough memory to carry out the construction”.
+Yet, one can still prove all such statements conditionnaly on the existence of what can be interpreted computationally as the “availability of enough memory to carry out the construction”.
 In particular, one can show that “for any two integers $a$ and $b$, given enough memory, the integer $a · b$ exists”.
 Metatheoretically, it can be shown that any true arithmetical or combinatorial statement can be proven in this theory, if an upper bound on the memory required to carry out the underlying constructions can be provided.

-To date, the theory $H_{<ω}$ the best candidate for the finitistic core for metamathematical reasoning seeked by Hilbert in his program: a weak system dealing only with finitary objects by means of minimalistic list of axioms.
-Due to Gödel's theorem it cannot be used to prove other theories consistency unconditionally but it at least proves its own consistency.
-It can be used to prove other theories consistency conditionaly on existence of suitable infinite stages of von Neumann hierarchy.
+To date, the theory $H_{<ω}$ is the best candidate for the finitistic core for metamathematical reasoning seeked by Hilbert in his program: a weak system dealing only with finitary objects by means of a minimalistic system of axioms.
+Due to Gödel's theorem, it cannot be used to prove other theories consistency unconditionally but it at least proves its own consistency.
+It can be used to prove the consistency of other theories conditionaly on existence of suitable infinite stages of the von Neumann hierarchy.
 It is, however, unclear if it is suitable for more fine-grained conditional consistency proofs used in reverse mathematics below $V_{ω + 1}$.
-There, one deals with a dozen theories with modelling capacitie either strictly below $H_{ω}$ or strictly between $H_{ω}$ and $H_{ω + 1}$.
-Their consistency proofs are currently carried out in a weak system called ERA (elementary recursive arithmetic) and are conditional on termination of specific recursive algorithms rather than existence of specific infinite sets, which provides required granularity.
+There, one deals with a dozen theories with modelling capacities either strictly below $H_{ω}$ or strictly between $H_{ω}$ and $H_{ω + 1}$.
+Their consistency proofs are currently carried out in a weak system called ERA (elementary recursive arithmetic) and are conditional on termination of specific recursive algorithms rather than existence of specific infinite sets, which provides the required granularity.
 We still have to try out how to state recursion termination properties and carry out consistency proofs conditional on them in $H_{<ω}$.

-We conjecture that its refinement based on intuitionsitic logic might prove to be a better candidate.
+We conjecture that a refinement of $H_{<ω}$ based on intuitionsitic logic might prove to be a better candidate for fine-grained conditional consistency proofs than both the classical $H_{<ω}$ and ERA.

 §§ The constructive set theory CZF
 ----------------------------------

-Other weak set theory extensively used for modelling mathematical objects is the constructive set theory CZF.
-It was introduced in 1978 by P. Aczel as the constructive counterpart CZF of the standard set theory ZFC.
-It is formulated in the language of single-sorted first order theories with equality extended by the relation (∈), but it is an intuitionsitic first order
-theory: axioms governing logical operators to not include double negation elimination (DNE)
+The other weak set theory extensively used for modelling mathematical objects is the constructive set theory CZF.
+It was introduced in 1978 by P. Aczel as a constructive counterpart of the standard set theory ZFC.
+It is formulated in the language of single-sorted first order theories with equality extended by the relation (∈), but it is an intuitionsitic first order theory.
+The axioms governing the logical operators to not include double negation elimination (DNE)
 $¬¬P ⇒ P$.
 CZF is a weak predicative theory; its modelling capacity of lies strictly between $H_{ω}$ and $H_{ω + 1}$.
 CZF is that can be modelled in a rather weak Martin-Löf type theory and proven consistent relative to termination of algorithms defined by [$ψ(ε_{Ω+1})$-recursion](https://en.wikipedia.org/wiki/Bachmann%E2%80%93Howard_ordinal).
-In presence of double negation elimination modelling capacity of CZF skyrockets:
+In the presence of double negation elimination modelling capacity of CZF skyrockets:

 $$ CZF + DNE = ZF $$